amoe/ClassifierNew/README.md

 In `settings.py` you can find the location of the data set.

-## Running
+## Notes

 Running `bag_of_words.py` will exercise a model by coercing the training set into lists _X_,_Y_.
 This uses the `sklearn.linear_model.LogisticRegression` ML approach.
 It will do the whole lot: training the model, testing it, and plotting the results.

-context incl classification of previous
+NBClassifier - lolch's hand-implementation of naive bayes classifier

-NBClassifier - lolch's hand-implementation of naive bayes classifier 'Context' means adding a 'context window' that incorporates the result of the classification of the previous line into the current classification.
+'Context' means adding a 'context window' that incorporates the result of the classification of the previous line into the current classification.
 Sort of a 1-element recurrence.

-'Other Features' refers to the features that are extractible by the features method.
+'Other Features' refers to the features that are extractible by the `getFeatures` method.

 `scikit_test` and `scikit_with_context` are the result of porting the code